wasitshafi/KU-BCA/README.md

-# OTHERS
-This repo. contains unarranged(BCA) source code.
+This repo. contains data created while doing BCA at Amar Singh College from Kashmir University(14-06-2014 TO - -2017